-To be hired in any job as a welder, most employers prefer you to have completed a certified welder program or an apprenticeship program, and passed the necessary welding tests.
+To be hired as a welder, most employers prefer you to have completed a certified welder program or an apprenticeship program, and to have passed the necessary welding tests.

-But what can you do once you are a certified welder to advance your career even further?
-What can you do to qualify for a more advanced position within the field?
-The answer is actually very simple: Expand your skill set with advanced welding classes and training programs.
+But, once you are certified, what can you do to advance your career even further?
+How can you qualify for a more advanced position within the field?
+The answer is actually simple: expand your skill set with advanced welding classes and training programs.

 Advanced Welding Careers: Further Welding Education

 Continued education is the key to advancement in almost every career.
-Advanced welding courses can qualify you to become a welding technician, inspector, or instructor of welding, and they can also qualify you for a promotion.
+Advanced welding courses can qualify you to become a welding technician, inspector, or instructor, and they can also qualify you for a promotion.

 Welding certifications come in many different varieties.
-When you receive educational training as a welder and test to become certified, you are then able to do specific work with a variety of welding positions, processes, metal densities, and other special kinds of metal.
+When you receive educational training as a welder and test to become certified, you are then authorized to work with a variety of welding positions, processes, metal densities, and different types of metal.

-So, "advancing" in welding can simply mean being trained and certified to work with a different type of metal, material thickness, or a different welding process or technique.
+So, "advancing" in welding can simply mean being trained and certified to work with a specific kind of metal, material thickness, or a different welding process or technique.
 You might decide to receive training on arc welding, for example, which may be considered a career advancement for you if you're currently working an entry-level position.

 Here are three positions you may want to achieve to advance your welding career.